dgusoff/blog/email-sharepoint-group-from-flow/README.md

 tech community conversation: https://techcommunity.microsoft.com/t5/PowerApps-Flow/Email-a-SharePoint-Group-from-Flow/td-p/99737

 One of the greatest features of Flow is the ability to send emails.
 But there isn't a native way to send emails to SharePoint groups.
 Anyone who's done substantial work with workflows knows that emailing individual users is fraught with issues.
-People leave companies or change roles, and if a workflo21w explicitly names an individual as an email recipient, any personnel change will break existing processes, necessitating rework.
+People leave companies or change roles, and if a workflow explicitly names an individual as an email recipient, any personnel change will break existing processes, necessitating rework.
 The best practice in this situation is to email a group, and manage group membership as needed.

-Flow doesn't allow an action to do this, and based on this Tech Community conversation (link) lots of people are asking for it.
+Flow doesn't allow an action to do this, and based on [this Tech Community conversation](https://techcommunity.microsoft.com/t5/PowerApps-Flow/Email-a-SharePoint-Group-from-Flow/td-p/99737) lots of people are asking for it.
 Recently Microsoft provided the ability to issue raw REST requests against SharePoint from a Flow, and indeed we can use this pattern to fetch users from a group.
 Once we have that list of users we can them email them using Flow.

 ## Creating a reusable Flow